 Old City of Jerusalem

-The Old City of Jerusalem and its Walls has high religious value as a holy city for Judaism, Christianity and Islam.
+The Old City of Jerusalem and its Walls have high religious value as a holy city for Judaism, Christianity and Islam.

-Old quarters and city walls is a general description for 226 monuments from all 3 major religions.
-Most important monument for the Jews is the Western Wall, for the Christians it is the Church of the Holy Sepulchre and for the Muslims the Dome of the Rock.
+Continuously inhabited since prehistory, the city has been shaped through time by succeeding civilizations such as the Jebusites, Romans, Byzantines and Ottomans.
+The area within the walls of the Old City holds over 200 historic monuments from all three monotheistic religions.
+The most important monument for the Jews is the Western Wall, for the Christians it is the Church of the Holy Sepulchre and for the Muslims the Dome of the Rock.

 O Jerusalem -- a city revered and fought over through the centuries by armies from three faiths, and which struggles today to find peace and stability amongst its diverse residents.
 This is a holy city, a city of pilgrimage, and it was one I had longed to visit since I was young.
 I finally had my opportunity in February 2015, and it was all I hoped it would be.
 As I think back on it now, I remember Jerusalem in a series of vignettes.
 An Orthodox Jew with a long grey beard praying as he walked down a narrow staircase in the Old City.
 Two older Arab men playing chess in front of the Dome of the Rock, ignoring background vocal protests.
 Crowds of pilgrims lined up inside the Church of the Holy Sepulchre, a building maintained by several denominations.
 Israeli soldiers carrying supplies out through the Zion Gate.
 The views of the old city from the Mount of Olives after a storm.
 The quiet, reflective sites of the Garden of Gethsemane and the Garden Tomb, the latter frequented by Protestants.
 The lively underground markets in the well-preserved Roman Cardo.
 The well-secured and sobering Wailing Wall.
 There is so much to see in Jerusalem, and I wish I'd had more than two days, but I am glad for the time I had, and would love to return.